eventagrate-group/AutoMod_AI/README.md

 **Example Output** (1,000,000 rows):
 ```
-Initializing Stanza pipeline for Arabic on cuda...
+Initializing Stanza pipeline for Arabic on cpu...
-...
 Initializing new vectorizer...
 Initializing new classifier...
 Starting incremental training with training/data_arabic/new_training_data.csv...